Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: MODEL

-Note that once we solve Eq.\eqref{eq:18} with the initial condition $S(0)=I$ such that $\hat{X}(0)=S(0)\hat{X}(0)$, we know the evolution of the detectors-field system.
-In the particular simple cases where the Hamiltonian at different times commute, the solution of Eq.\eqref{eq:18} can be obtained analytically and it is simply $S(t)=\exp[\Delta F^{sys} t]$.
-From Eq.\eqref{eq:11}, a natural IR cutoff of field modes is introduced due to our cavity setting with a length L. A UV cutoff is introduced for the sake of the computation and the resolution of the detectors.
-We provide an effective criterion to choose a reasonable cutoff with required arbitrary high precision depending on causality analysis in Appendix~\ref{sec:Appendix:B}.
+Note that once we solve Eq.~\eqref{eq:18} with the initial condition $S(0)=I_{2d_{n}+2N}$ such that $\hat{X}(0)=S(0)\hat{X}(0)$, we know the evolution of the detector--field system (the subscripts $d_{n}$ and $N$ mean that there are $d_{n}$ detectors and $N$ field modes).
+In the particularly simple cases in which the Hamiltonian at different times commutes, the solution of Eq.~\eqref{eq:18} can be obtained analytically and is simply $S(t)=\exp[\Delta F^{sys} t]$.
+From Eq.~\eqref{eq:11}, our cavity setting with length $L$ introduces a natural IR cutoff of the field modes, and a UV cutoff is introduced for the sake of the computation and the resolution of the detectors.
+Using causality analysis in Appendix~\ref{sec:Appendix:B}, we provide an effective criterion for choosing a reasonable cutoff with required arbitrary high precision.